Norton Password Manager from Norton Security suite is a web-based tool that is perfect for basic password management.

 Moreover, it adds an additional layer of security and protects your vault from unauthorized access.

-And thanks to the automatic sync, all your passwords are available on all the devices you own.
+And thanks to the automatic sync, you can access all of your passwords on all the devices you own — no matter if you’re on a Mac or Windows device.

-#6.
-Once saved, all the passwords can be accessed even when you’re offline.
+Once saved, all the passwords will sync and can be accessed even when you’re offline.

 Norton Password Manager Cons